 The Xitronix XP700 sytem uses two laser beams, one pump beam and one probe beam, which are focused onto the semiconductor sample.
-The pump laser modulates the electronic charge, and hence the electric field, within the sample.
-The change in electric field causes a change in reflectivity in the sample, occurring at specific wavelengths, through a physical phenomenon known as the Franz-Keldysh effect.
-The samples’ reflectivity change is measured using the second probe laser beam.
+The pump laser modulates the electric field within the sample.
+The change in electric field causes a change in reflectivity in the sample, occurring at specific wavelengths.
+The samples' reflectivity change is measured using the second probe laser beam.
 The change in reflectivity is extremely sensitive to electronic properties and thus may be used to monitor and control electronic properties during semiconductor device manufacturing.
-Xitronix uses its non-destructive optical technique to rapidly and precisely characterize the material properties of semiconductor nanostructures and is uniquely suited to address this need now and into the foreseeable future.
+Xitronix uses its non-destructive optical technique to rapidly and precisely characterize the material properties of semiconductor nanostructures and is uniquely suited to address this need.

 The Xitronix XP700 System fully supports industry automation requirements and meets SEMI standards.